Courses and Credit

 Course Identification Numbering System (C-ID)

 The Course Identification Numbering System (C-ID) is a statewide numbering system independent from the course numbers assigned by local California community colleges.
 A C-ID number next to a course signals that participating California colleges and universities have determined that courses offered by other California community colleges are comparable in content and scope to courses offered on their own campuses, regardless of their unique titles or local course number.
-Thus, if a schedule of classes or catalog lists a course bearing a C-ID number, for example SOC 101, students at that college can be assured that it will be accepted in lieu of a course bearing the C-ID SOC 101 designation at another community college.
-In other words, the C-ID designation can be used to identify comparable courses at different community colleges.
+Thus, if a course schedule or catalog lists a course with a C-ID number, the course may be accepted at another community college with the same C-ID designation.
+The C-ID designation can be used to identify comparable courses at different community colleges.
 These courses will be used in the GE area of the college where the course was taken.
 However, students should always go to www.assist.org to confirm how each college’s course will be accepted at a particular four-year college or university for transfer credit.

 The C-ID numbering system is useful for students attending more than one community college and is applied to many of the transferable courses students need as preparation for transfer.
 Because these course requirements may change and because courses may be modified and qualified for or deleted from the C-ID database, students should always check with a counselor to determine how C-ID designated courses fit into their educational plans for transfer.

-Students may consult the ASSIST database at www.assist.org for specific information on C-ID course designations.
+To search for approved C-ID courses, visit the C-ID Website.
 Counselors can always help students interpret or explain this information.

 Career and Technical Courses